b00tc4mp/skylab-bootcamp-201909/staff/oscar-rodriguez/baam/baam-doc/README.md

 ## Functional Description

-User starts on Server side rendering landign page.
-That's because we want our game can be well positioned on searchers by SEO.
-On landing page, user can register, login, on read game description and rules.
+User starts on landign page. where can register, login, and read game description and rules.

 First time user register and log, he will recieve a random initial welcoming amount of cards.